 What efforts are being made to reduce the risk of spreading COVID-19?

 How much do the services cost?

-Please visit the booking page where you will be able to see a list of services and the corresponding prices.
+$80/hour and $110/90-minutes without insurance.
 If you are seeking Medical Massage, your out-of-pocket cost will depend on your insurance benefits, so please contact the billing specialist, Susan with Southwest Therapy & Rehab at (505) 410-2768.